 Although a definition of reflective practice has been included above this is only one part of a larger process.
 Reflection is a very personal thing and different people will define it in different ways.
 It is important to remember that there is no one 'correct' way of defining what reflection is or how it should be done as a lot of this will depend on your own circumstances.

-You can practice reflection during your education, within the workplace or as part of a general programme of personal wellbeing.
+You can practice reflection during your education, within the workplace or as part of your general personal wellbeing.
 It has many benefits at both a personal and professional level and can help you to focus on planning for future experiences.

 So what are the main benefits of reflection?

 Now you understand the benefits of being reflective how do you actually go about doing it?
 There is no one magic formula to follow and you will find that what works for your peers might not work for you.
-Some people find reflecting out loud works for them whilst for others it's a really private thing.
-You can be really organised and write your reflections down or you can do it as and when you can.
+Some people find reflecting out loud works for them whilst for others it's something private.
+You can be really organised and regularly write your reflections down or you can do it as and when you can.
 It's best if you can reflect regularly as this will help you get into the habit and you will be able to build on what you learn.

 The easiest way to get started with reflection is to ask yourself some of the following questions about the experience you want to reflect on.
-Think about how you could record these so you can remember the answers in the future.
+As you look at the questions think about how you might record your answers, for example in a reflective journal, so that you can remember them in the future.

 This section has introduced the concept of reflective practice and what you might use it for.
 As we move through this resource you will be encouraged to think about how you might make reflection work for you and how you can become a reflective person in your everyday life.